moniaros/AgentRisePortal/README.md

     -   **User Management (`/user-management`):** This link has been moved into the Management section and is now only visible to users with an `Admin` role, enforcing Role-Based Access Control (RBAC).
     -   **Billing (`/billing`):** This link has been moved into the Management section.
     -   **Support (`/support`):** A new placeholder page and navigation link have been added for future help and support features.
+-   **Restructured "Settings" Menu:** A new collapsible "Settings" parent menu has been added to the sidebar for better organization of user and application configuration.
+It contains:
+    -   **Profile (`/profile`):** The user's own profile page.
+    -   **App Settings (`/settings`):** General application settings like Social Connections and Google Tag Manager configuration.
+    -   **Automation Rules (`/settings/automation-rules`):** Centralized management for all workflow automation.
 -   **Embedded AI Analysis:** The customer detail page (`/customer/:id`) now features an embedded "AI Policy Analysis" panel.
 This allows agents to upload and analyze a policy document directly within the customer's profile, with the analysis results automatically logged to the customer's timeline for a complete record.

 #### SEO & Analytics Integration